Lucrezia Tornabuoni

-Lucrezia Tornabuoni (22 June 1427 – 28 March 1482) was an Italian noblewoman, wife of Piero di Cosimo de' Medici, de facto Lord of Florence and his political adviser.
+Lucrezia Tornabuoni (22 June 1427 – 28 March 1482) was an Italian noblewoman and writer, wife of Piero di Cosimo de' Medici, de facto Lord of Florence and his political adviser.
 Lucrezia had significant political influence during the rule of her husband and then of her son Lorenzo the Magnificent, investing in several institutions and improving relationships to support the needs of the poor.
 She was also a patroness of the arts who wrote several poems and plays.

 Early life

 Lucrezia was born in Florence, Italy on 22 June 1427.
 Her father was Francesco di Simone Tornabuoni, member of a noble family that could trace its lineage back 500 years.
 It is uncertain if her mother was her father's second wife, Marianna Guicciardini, known as Nanna, or the third, Francesca Pitti.
 Her brother Giovanni became a banker and diplomat.

 Lucrezia was well-educated for a woman of her time.
 She was very capable in mathematics and finances, well-versed in literature, rhetoric, and theology, and read many texts in both Latin and Greek besides her native Italian.
 Lucrezia may be represented in three scenes in Ghirlandaio's frescos in the Tornabuoni Chapel: The Visitation, The Birth of the Baptist, and The Nativity of Mary.